boostorg/redis/README.md

 ## Reference

-* [High-Level](#high-level-api): Recommend to all users
+* [High-Level](#high-level-api): Covers the topics discussed in this document.
-* [Low-Level](#low-level-api): For users with needs yet to be imagined by the author.
+* [Low-Level](#low-level-api): Covers low-level building blocks.
+Provided mostly for developers, most users won't need any information provided here.

 ## Installation

 Download the latest release on https://github.com/mzimbres/aedis/releases.
-Aedis is a header only library, so you can starting using it right away by adding the the `include` subdirectory to your project and including
+Aedis is a header only library, so you can starting using it right away by adding the `include` subdirectory to your project and including

 ```cpp